Which Performers in the Brass Section Often Learn How to Transpose Music While Reading It?

 Quicklinks: WOODWINDS - BRASS - PERCUSSION - KEYBOARD - STRINGS

-treble clef is also called violin clef
+STRINGS Clef(s)/Tuning Written Soundingtreble clef is also called violin clef G3-A7 no transposition, excepting scordatura

 The Viola da Gamba is similar in size to the cello but has 6 strings.
 It may be played by a cellist but usually by a gamba specialist.
 It is used in baroque period music.